stephanrauh/extended-pdf-viewer-showcase/src/app/extended-pdf-viewer/troubleshooting/text.md

 ## Localization

-Did you set the attribute `useBrowserLocale`?
-By default, it's false.
-Usually, it's better to set it to true.
-The pdf viewer uses the language the user has set in their browser settings and loads a translation file from the assets folder.
-If that doesn't work, please check the settings in the Angular.json file.
+If the PDF viewer doesn't show in your native language (or the language you're configured with the `[language]` attribute), please check the network tab and the settings in the Angular.json file.
+You must copy the  folder `node_modules/ngx-extended-pdf-viewer/assets/locale` recursively to the folder `assets/locale`.
+If you only want to support a few language, you can reduce the size of the installation by omitting the other language files.
+However, that doesn't improve performance.

 ## Multiple PDF viewers on the same page (e.g. tabs)